Hot Spring County, Arkansas

-Hot Spring County, officially the County of Hot Spring, is a county located in the U.S. state of Arkansas.
+Hot Spring County is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 33,040.
 The county seat is Malvern.
 Established on November 2, 1829, in the Arkansas Territory from a part of Clark County; it was named after the hot springs at Hot Springs, Arkansas, which were formerly in the county.
 The creation of Garland County in 1873 detached the town of Hot Springs to the newly created county.

 For nearly 80 years, Hot Spring County was an alcohol prohibition or dry county, though attempts in recent years to locate the county prohibition ordinance were unsuccessful.
 In November 2022, voters overturned the prohibition, approving a measure to allow countywide retail alcohol sales.

 Hot Spring County comprises the Malvern, AR Micropolitan Statistical Area, which is included in the Hot Springs-Malvern, AR Combined Statistical Area.

 Geography

 Hot Spring County is located in Southwest Arkansas, a region composed of the Ouachita Mountains, deep valleys, and the Arkansas Timberlands.
 Hot Spring County is mostly within the mountainous segment of the region, mostly covered in hardwood and pine forests.
 One of the six primary geographic regions of Arkansas, the Ouachitas are a mountainous subdivision of the U.S. Interior Highlands.
 The Ouachita River roughly divides the county.
 According to the U.S. Census Bureau, the county has a total area of 622.16 sqmi, of which 614.94 sqmi is land and 7.22 sqmi (1.16%) is water.

 The county is located approximately 47 mi southwest of Little Rock, 170 mi northeast of Shreveport, Louisiana, and 277 mi northeast of Dallas, Texas.
 Hot Spring County is surrounded by six counties, including the Ouachitas, Central Arkansas, and Lower Arkansas Delta, due to its short and wide shape.
 The county neighbors Garland County to the north, Saline County in the northeast corner, Grant County to the east, Dallas County to the southeast, Clark County to the south, and a small portion with Montgomery County in the northwest.